 Who sits on Student Council?

 - Elected representatives, such as Course Reps, Department Reps and Core Student Group committee members (President, Treasurer and Secretary) are also invited and are able to cast a vote.
 Each committee is eligible to cast one vote.

-Non-voting students are also more than welcome to attend to support their peers or speak up on an issue that matters to them.
+- Non-voting students are also more than welcome to attend to support their peers or speak up on an issue that matters to them.
 Student Council is led by a non-voting neutral student-staff member known as the Chair, recruited specifically to ensure that meetings keep to time and that every students gets a fair chance to share their opinion.